jonels-msft/mcp-review/README.md

 ### Example Usage with VS Code Copilot

 ```
-"Use critique_design to review this React component"
+"Use review-design to analyze this React component"
-"Apply critique_c-memory to analyze this malloc usage"
+"Apply review-c-memory to check this malloc usage"
-"Run critique_sql-security on this database query"
+"Run review-sql-security on this database query"
-"Use critique_algorithm-performance to check this sorting function"
+"Use review-algorithm-performance to optimize this sorting function"
+"Apply fix-conservative to address the issues found"
+"Use fix-zealot to completely restructure this code"
 ```

 ## How It Works